Skip to main content

 • The return of the security deposit after moving out.

-• Proper notification before lease termination.
+• Proper notification before they terminate the rental agreement.

 • Proper notification before landlord entry.